Azure/bicep-types-az/generated/streamanalytics/microsoft.streamanalytics/2021-10-01-preview/types.md

 ### EventHubV2StreamInputDataSource
 #### Properties
-* **properties**: [EventHubStreamInputDataSourceProperties](#eventhubstreaminputdatasourceproperties): The properties that are associated with a Event Hub input containing stream data.
+* **properties**: [EventHubStreamInputDataSourceProperties](#eventhubstreaminputdatasourceproperties): The properties that are associated with an Event Hub input containing stream data.
+Required on PUT (CreateOrReplace) requests.
 * **type**: 'Microsoft.EventHub/EventHub' (Required): Indicates the type of input data source containing stream data.
 Required on PUT (CreateOrReplace) requests.

 ### EventHubStreamInputDataSource
 #### Properties
-* **properties**: [EventHubStreamInputDataSourceProperties](#eventhubstreaminputdatasourceproperties): The properties that are associated with a Event Hub input containing stream data.
+* **properties**: [EventHubStreamInputDataSourceProperties](#eventhubstreaminputdatasourceproperties): The properties that are associated with an Event Hub input containing stream data.
+Required on PUT (CreateOrReplace) requests.
 * **type**: 'Microsoft.ServiceBus/EventHub' (Required): Indicates the type of input data source containing stream data.
 Required on PUT (CreateOrReplace) requests.

 ### BlobStreamInputDataSource
 #### Properties
 * **properties**: [BlobStreamInputDataSourceProperties](#blobstreaminputdatasourceproperties): The properties that are associated with a blob input containing stream data.
+Required on PUT (CreateOrReplace) requests.
 * **type**: 'Microsoft.Storage/Blob' (Required): Indicates the type of input data source containing stream data.
 Required on PUT (CreateOrReplace) requests.

 ### RawStreamInputDataSource
 #### Properties
 * **properties**: [RawInputDatasourceProperties](#rawinputdatasourceproperties): The properties that are associated with a raw input.
+Required on PUT (CreateOrReplace) requests.
 * **type**: 'Raw' (Required): Indicates the type of input data source containing stream data.
 Required on PUT (CreateOrReplace) requests.